hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/non-functionals.rst

 * Tx History Ingestion restarts and continues from the last ingested offset.
   If none is set, then that means it never ingested any transaction.
   It starts from the beginning of the transaction history, which is always as offset ``0``.
-* withdrawal automation is stateless, so just restarts
+* Withdrawal automation is stateless, so just restarts
-..
-REVIEW: Small grammar issue - need a capital W

 Handling RPC Errors
 ^^^^^^^^^^^^^^^^^^^